The Trail of the Lonesome Pine (1923 film): Plot

 As described in various film magazine reviews, June Tolliver (Minter) is a girl of the Kentucky mountains, whose clan has been feuding with the Falins for generations.
-When engineer John Hale (Moreno) comes to the mountains to aid in the development of the coal and iron industries, June falls in love with the handsome "furriner."
+When engineer John Hale (Moreno) comes to the mountains to aid in the development of the coal and iron industries, June falls in love with the handsome "furriner" (foreigner).

 Hale sends June away to the city, funding her education with the intention of marrying her on her return.
 In the meantime the feud between the clans deepens, and Hale, having been made a deputy, is keen not to take sides despite his love for June.

 The day that June returns from the city, her education complete, her uncle Rufe Tolliver (Brady) is arrested for the killing of a policeman.
 June is called upon as a witness, and although her clan expect her to remain loyal to them, she does not lie.

 June's father Judd Tolliver (Torrence), the leader of the clan, vows that he will not see a relative hanged.
 Instead, he arranges to have Rufe shot on the way to his execution, and in the ensuing chaos Hale is also wounded.
 June intervenes to beg for peace between the clans, and when Hale recovers, he and June are wed.